jim-cooley/simple-parser/doc/data_types.md

 # Data Types
 > <h2>*what's the difference between set, tuple, and block?*</h2>
-#

 type | description
 --- | ---
-block | contains statements and expressions set | contains statements, and expressions, with k-v pairs (but could be anonymous?) list, tuple | sequenctial, ordered, iterable, heterogeneous, allows duplicates, nestable set | unordered, heterogeneous, no duplicates (coalesced), nestable dictionary | k,v pairs
+`block` | Contains statements and expressions, with k:v pairs defining symbols w/in scope `dataset` / `dataframe` | Pandas DataFrame.  </br>NOTE: will likely be merged into `set` `list` | Sequenctial, ordered, iterable, heterogeneous, allows duplicates, nestable `tuple` | Sequenctial, ordered, iterable, heterogeneous, allows duplicates, nestable </br>Can be used to assign to multiple variables.  parameter list
+`set` | Contains statements, and expressions, with k-v pairs (but could be anonymous?) </br>Unordered, heterogeneous, no duplicates (coalesced), nestable

 ## parsing